 In this article, we will understand the concept of application lifecycle management.
 We will discuss the differences between application lifecycle management and traditional software development lifecycle.
 Later on, we will discuss the components of ALM methodology in detail.Then, we will explain several factors that can help you pick up the ALM tool that best suits your needs.
 Finally, we will see how ReQtest serves as the right ALM tool for you.

-ALM is a concept which merges business management with software engineering to manage the complete product life cycle.
+ALM or application lifecycle management is a concept which merges business management with software engineering to manage the complete product life cycle.

 Application lifecycle management is the process of product life cycle management which governs the whole process since the product is just an idea until it is retired.
 The process of application lifecycle management starts before the requirements are gathered and continues even after the system is deployed or delivered to the customer.